 For this month's discussion guide in an easy print format,

-Start your meeting with the sign of the Cross and prayer
+Start your meeting with Prayer.

 Someone read: A reading from Proverbs 30: 7 - 9

 Two things I ask of you O Lord; do not refuse me before I die.
 Make me absolutely honest and don't let me be too poor or too rich, but give me only my daily bread.
 Otherwise I may have too much and disown you, saying "Who is the Lord?"
 Or I may become poor and steal and so disgrace your name.

-Journey of Bread
+Journey of Bread - Bev McDonald

 Ploughing and Lying Fallow: Firstly the field must be ploughed and prepared for planting.
 I asked myself: What needs to be ploughed or fertilized in my life so it is ready to receive something new?
 What weeds and old growth will be uprooted and overturned in the process?
-How willing am I to give God the freedom to plough up my comfortable patch and turn it back into grubby overturned over soil?
+How willing am I to give God the freedom to plough up my comfortable patch and turn it back into grubby overturned soil?
 How long will this process take, and do some things need to rest and lie fallow for a while so they do not destroy the new grain?
 This made me think of the grief process and letting go of my comfortable old patterns to be willing to stretch into new life.
-That takes time and is never easy.
+That takes time and it's never easy.

 Harvesting, threshing, stacking and storing: These are all communal and involve a willingness to join with others and become part of something much bigger than myself.
 Are there some areas of my life where this analogy is true?
-Can I readily join in with the church, Marist, parish, group, family or community and let myself humbly contribute a small part to the whole without demanding it all go my way?
-How much do I struggle with being a small part of a whole when I disagree with someone or something, or I don't understand why a decision has been made?
+Can I readily join in with the church, parish, group, family or community and let myself humbly contribute a small part to the whole without demanding it all go my way?
+How much do I struggle with being a small part of a whole when I disagree with someone or something, or I don't understand why a particular decision has been made?

 Grinding the grain: "Ugh" I find myself thinking.
 "Surely the process should be getting easier"- but it seems not.
 Now the grain itself is ground into oblivion.
-When have you felt like you have had to lose a great deal and that really, God could have been a bit more gentle and kind?
+When have you felt like you have had to lose a great deal and that really God could have been a bit more gentle and kind?
 Can you imagine that this could be a grinding moment for you and that there is a future you cannot imagine?